-PAL Vancouver’s mission is to provide longstanding members of Vancouver’s performing arts professions with affordable housing within a vibrant and creative community setting.
+PAL Vancouver’s mission is to provide longstanding members of Metro Vancouver’s performing arts professions with affordable housing within a vibrant and creative community setting.

 The negative impact of isolation on age-related illness and disease is well understood.
 Performing Arts Lodges offer an innovative solution for members of the professional arts and allied industries who often can lose touch with the vibrant, dynamic collective that underpins so much of the creative efforts that we all enjoy.